Choose 1 from each semester from any of the subjects below

 • Develop understanding of text types and language modes.
 The course aims to foster an appreciation of the value of reading and writing skills for lifelong learning.

-Pathways: VCAL Literacy or VCE English.
+Pathways: VCE VM Literacy or VCE English.

 Students will: